-Why can non-contact safety features not compensate missing limitation of operational forces
+Why can non-contact safety features, for radiation shielding doors, not compensate missing limitation of closing forces